ealdent/lda-ruby/README.markdown

     lda.load_vocabulary("data/vocab.txt")
     lda.print_topics(20)          # print the topic 20 words per topic

-You can check out the mailing list for this project if you have any questions or mail lda-ruby@groups.google.com [email link].
 If you have general questions about Latent Dirichlet Allocation, I urge you to use the [topic models mailing list][topic-models], since the people who monitor that are very knowledgeable.
+If you encounter bugs specific to lda-ruby, please post an issue on the Github project.

 ## Resources